 A few days later I was just overwhelmed with all the things I had to do, my energy levels, still trying to make this crazy diet kid friendly, not being able to write regularly, not staying on top of therapy for my son, basically, feeling inadequate in every possible way.

-I remember silently questioning,
+I silently pleaded,

 ‘Why?
 Why does it have to be soo hard.
 I can’t do this anymore, it’s just too hard.’